 ERIP brings policies out of the typewriter age and into the modern era.
 Create, share and collaborate online, via the ERIP app and of course via PDF documents suitable for printing.
-As a procedure is updated, all stakeholders can be alerted via email, push notification on the ERIP app and text message.
+As a procedure is updated, all stakeholders can be alerted via email, push notification in the ERIP app AND via text message.

 Requirement: Communications Plan

 Develop and maintain an emergency preparedness communication plan that complies with Federal, State, and local laws and must be reviewed and updated at least annually.
 The communication plan must include names and contact information for Staff, Entities providing services under arrangement, Patients’ physicians, and Volunteers.